 - Symptomatology may range from asymptomatic to severe heart failure19.

 LBBB creates significant abnormalities in both the depolarization and repolarization of the ventricles, making it difficult to interpret ST-segments.
-This necessitates the use of additional diagnostic tools, such as coronary angiography, or more sophisticated AI-powered ECG interpretation models, like PMcardio, which can accurately interpret complex conduction abnormalities in LBBB and paced rhythms22.
+This necessitates the use of additional diagnostic tools, such as coronary angiography, or more sophisticated ECG interpretation models, like PMcardio, which can accurately interpret complex conduction abnormalities in LBBB and paced rhythms22.

 Identify STEMI Mimics with Certified AI